estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - Let's hook our async select up to filter!
 We want to be able to select a filter, and have the talks list update.
 Instead of using this dummy async function, let's actually update the URL and have the server fetch the new data.
 - Add search params.
 Add a param string with createParam.
 The way the nextjs router works, is the params don't update until the new page is ready.
 Now, we are tracking our transition state to the new page with the new params.
+- Remove internal state, get it from the passed params.
 - The filters are already working, giving us this optimistic and smooth flicker-free ui.
-- Remove internal state.
-Now we can directly see the selected filters.
 - Let's rename this to RouterSelect since we want to reuse this functionality for a specific component.
 Typical reusable use case we encounter in nextjs app router.
 - So in our select we are updating the router, but what happens if we want to add a toast or do more things in the action?
 And we don't want to be part of the reusable component.
 - We want to create a way to execute a synced outdate from the outside.
 What can expose an action prop, a function called within the transition.